bashyauri/100-days/password-generator/Readme.md

-This app helps in generating unique passwords for users.
+# This app helps in generating unique passwords for users and saving them.